 - A reporting company that violates the CTA shall be liable to the United States for a civil penalty of not more than $500 for each day that the violation continues or has not been remedied; and may be fined not more than $10,000, imprisoned for not more than 2 years, or both.

 - If you have a reporting company you must read my article called “What to Do Now.”
-This article explains the actions reporting companies need to take now to prepare for the January 1, 2022, effective date of the FinCen reporting requirement.
+This article explains the actions reporting companies need to take now to prepare for filing their FinCEN beneficial owner report before January 1, 2025.

 - To stay up to date on the CTA and its regulations get a free subscription to our CTA newsletter.